Ruch Chorzów: History

-After the German occupation of Poland in 1939, the club was officially discontinued but unofficially was simply renamed Bismarckhütter SV 99 and joined the Gauliga Oberschlesien in 1941.
+During the World War II German occupation of Poland in 1939, the club was officially discontinued but unofficially was simply renamed Bismarckhütter SV 99 and joined the Gauliga Oberschlesien in 1941.
 The club was officially re-established after the war.
 In 1947 Ruch won the regional championships.
 In 1948, under communist pressure (Stalinisation), the club was renamed Unia Chorzów, in 1955 it became Unia-Ruch, and finally in 1956 returned to the name Ruch.
 As Unia the club finished third in the first season of the reactivated national league in 1948 and in 1950 as the second team.
 In 1951 the club won the reactivated Polish Cup edition and were rewarded with the title of the National Champions (even though they were only sixth in the league).
 The next two years the club also won the title, first in 1952 after final against Polonia Bytom, another local bitter rival, and in 1953 after finishing the league on the top position.
 The most renowned player of that era was Gerard Cieślik, who dedicated his whole life to the club and became its icon.

 The years 1957-1966 are considered a lost decade, completely overshadowed by the successes of the new biggest regional rival, Górnik Zabrze, even though the club won the championships in 1960.
 A record of its kind in the national football history as the team consisted of only 14 players, 11 of whom originated in the town of Chorzów.
 The turn of the tide came in the season 1967–68 when Ruch won the 10th championship title breaking Górnik Zabrze's streak of five consecutive titles.
 Another golden era for the Blues arrived in the early 1970s with Michal Vičan as a coach.
-In 1972–73 the club finished second, in 1973–73 they won the only double in the history (the championship and the cup) and advanced up to the quarter-finals of the UEFA Cup.
+In 1972–73 the club finished second, in 1973–74 they won the only double in the history (the championship and the cup) and advanced up to the quarter-finals of the UEFA Cup.
 In 1974–75 they again won the league and qualified to the quarter-finals of the European Cup.
 The most praised players of that times were Bronisław Bula, Zygmunt Maszczyk and Joachim Marx.